kartik480/kfo22/BUSINESS_HEAD_MY_PARTNER_IMPLEMENTATION.md

-# Business Head My Partner Implementation
+# Business Head My Partner Implementation - tbl_partner_users

 ## Overview

-This implementation provides Business Head users with the ability to view all partner users they have created through the `tbl_agent_data` table.
+This implementation provides Business Head users with the ability to view all partner users they have created through the `tbl_partner_users` table.
 The system automatically detects users with the "Business Head" designation and filters partner data based on the `createdBy` column to show only users created by the logged-in Business Head.

 ## Key Features